apache/activemq-artemis/docs/user-manual/en/security.md

 queues based on their address.
 An exact match on the address can be used or a [wildcard match](wildcard-syntax.md) can be used.

-Eight different permissions can be given to the set of queues which match the address.
+There are different permissions that can be given to the set of queues which match the address.
 Those permissions are:

 - `createAddress`.
 This permission allows the user to create an address fitting